-If a student withdraws from school prior to the beginning of the school year, two months of tuition is non-refundable.
 If a student withdraws from school once classes have begun, tuition up to and including the quarter in which the student withdraws is non-refundable.
 If a student enrolls at any time during the ten-month school year when classes are in session, his/her tuition will be calculated on a pro-rata basis.